Cades Cove Guide

 One of the most popular activities in Cades Cove is touring the 11-mile loop road by vehicle, including motorcycles.

-Traffic on the loop road is often very heavy, especially during tourist season from the Spring to Fall.
-You will want to allow at least 4 hours to tour Cades Cove, especially if you plan to stop to see some of the historic buildings or walk some of the trails.
+Traffic on the loop road is often very heavy, especially during the tourist season from the spring to fall.
+You will want to allow at least 4 hours to tour Cades Cove, especially if you plan to stop to see some of the historic buildings or walk some trails.
 Weekends are even busier, so bring plenty of patience with you.

 The loop starts just past the parking area down from the campground on Laurel Creek Rd. and is one way.
 Once you are on it, you cannot turn around.
 There are a couple of cut-through roads you can use to make the trip shorter, notably Hyatt and Sparks Lanes.
 Bathroom facilities are located at the Store and at the visitor center at the half way mark on the loop.